xcart/xcart-docs/_pages/kb_en/countries__states_and_zones/setting_up_destination_(address)_zones.md

     In the list of your store's zones, a new blank line will be added:
     ![zones-blank.png]({{site.baseurl}}/attachments/ref_r68iO5Rm/zones-blank.png)

-4. Use the new blank line in the list of zones to specify the name of the destination zone you will be creating (For the sake of example, we will use the name "Atlantic Canada"); then click the **Save changes** button at the bottom of the page:
+4. Use the new blank line in the list of zones to specify the name of the destination zone you will be creating; then click the **Save changes** button at the bottom of the page:

     ![zones-atlantic-canada.png]({{site.baseurl}}/attachments/ref_r68iO5Rm/zones-atlantic-canada.png)
     The new zone will be added to the list.